City of Sydney

 We support sustainable development that meets the needs of a growing population and respects the character of surrounding suburbs.

 The urban design controls for Ashmore were developed in consultation with the community and landowners.
-The current planning controls for the site are the Sydney Local Environment Plan (LEP) 2012 and the Sydney Development Control Plan 2012 (Sydney DCP).
+The current planning controls for the site are the Sydney Local Environment Plan 2012 and the Sydney Development Control Plan 2012.

 Terraces, townhouses and apartments are fronted by new tree-lined streets.
 Residents are enjoying walking and riding bikes to get to work, school, transport hubs, shops and the city.
 New greenery and public spaces underpin the development assessment process in the area.

-In future years a retail area with cafes and a small supermarket will be built next to McPherson Park, a new 7,400sqm central park where residents can relax and socialise.
+The plan includes a retail area with cafes and a small supermarket next to McPherson Park, a new 7,400sqm central park where residents can relax and socialise.

 Kooka Walk will provide a green walking and cycling link between Harry Noble Park in the north and Sydney Park in the south.

 Landscaping along streets and footpaths also helps us manage stormwater.
-A planned 2020 upgrade of MacDonald Street will include a stormwater drain, road widening, separated cycleway, new footpaths and landscaping.
+The upgrade of Macdonald Street included a stormwater drain, road widening, separated cycleway, new footpaths and landscaping.

-The work is part of a bigger joint Sydney Water project to build a new drain to reduce flood risk during heavy rainfall.
+The work was part of a bigger joint Sydney Water project to build a new drain to reduce flood risk during heavy rainfall.

 All new developments have a 3m landscaped setback, and new streets have trees and plantings.
 This landscaping provides more habitat for small birds, such as fairy wrens and New Holland honeyeaters, reptiles and invertebrates.